apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 The `TableEnvironment` will adopt all configuration options from the passed `StreamExecutionEnvironment`.
 However, it cannot be guaranteed that further changes to the configuration of `StreamExecutionEnvironment` are propagated to the `StreamTableEnvironment` after its instantiation.
-Also, the reverse propagation of options from Table API to DataStream API is not supported.
+The propagation of options from Table API to DataStream API happens during planning.

 We recommend setting all configuration options in DataStream API early before switching to Table API.